Ga. special grand jury ends probe of Trump, 2020 election

 ATLANTA — The special grand jury in Atlanta that has been investigating whether then-President Donald Trump and his allies committed any crimes while trying to overturn his 2020 election loss in Georgia has finished its work, bringing the case closer to possible criminal charges against Trump and others.

-Fulton County Superior Court Judge Robert McBurney, who was overseeing the panel, issued a two-page order Monday dissolving the special grand jury.
+Fulton County Superior Court Judge Robert McBurney, who was overseeing the panel, issued a two-page order Monday dissolving the special grand jury, saying it had completed its work and submitted a final report.
 The lengthy investigation has been one of several around the country that threaten legal peril for Trump as he mounts a third bid for the White House.

 The decision whether to seek an indictment from a regular grand jury will be up to Fulton County District Attorney Fani Willis.
 Willis spokesperson Jeff DiSantis said the office had no comment on the completion of the panel's work.